weather-gov/weather.gov/docs/dev/json-api.md

 We have also configured a new user type, `uploader`, which has no permissions except to create new `wfo_pdf_upload`s.

 Because JSON:API follows Drupal entity permissions, JSON:API also respects the user permissions for that entity type.
 This permission system is not sufficient in and of itself (for example, `anonymous` users could browse the JSON API, including viewing `file`s and `wfo_pdf_upload`s, because `anonymous` users can `view published content`.).
-So, to further restrict access, we have added a `JsonApiLimitingRouteSubscriber` that mandates `uploader` permissions for the API.
+So, to further restrict access, we have added a `JsonApiLimitingRouteSubscriber` that mandates an `uploader` role for the API.
 All other users will get a `403` response.

 # Example